ansible/ansible-documentation/docs/docsite/rst/inventory_guide/connection_details.rst

 ControlPersist and paramiko
 ---------------------------

 By default, Ansible uses native OpenSSH, because it supports ControlPersist (a performance feature), Kerberos, and options in ``~/.ssh/config`` such as Jump Host setup.
-If your control machine uses an older version of OpenSSH that does not support ControlPersist, Ansible will fallback to a Python implementation of OpenSSH called 'paramiko'.
+If your control machine uses an older version of OpenSSH that does not support ControlPersist, Ansible will fall back to a Python implementation of OpenSSH called 'paramiko'.

 .. _connection_set_user: